-Kids can do this experiment to show that they cannot force friends to
+This experiment shows kids that they cannot force friends to accept Jesus

 Two-litre plastic cold-drink bottles.

 Sharp pointed scissors.

 Small round balloons (about 150 mm blown up diameter).

 Use a sharp pointed scissor to make a small round hole low down on the side